artsy/README/events/open-standup.md

 - Then we get an update from the CTO
 - Then an update from the Product team (someone should be present to give one)
 - Then an update from last week's on-call support team, including follow-up work items
-- Each tech lead gives a summary of what their teams have been up to
 - We leave a spot for potential cross-team issues
 - We have a spot to talk about things people are proud of
 - We then either announce [the Lunch & Learn][ll], or try find one for the week